askmike/gekko/docs/strategies/example_strategies.md

-# Trading Methods
+# Example Strategies

 Gekko implements [technical analysis strategies](http://www.investopedia.com/articles/active-trading/102914/technical-analysis-strategies-beginners.asp) using trading methods.
 These methods use a number of *[indicators](http://www.investopedia.com/terms/t/technicalindicator.asp)* to calculate an *investment advice*.

 This investment advice is going to be either **long** or **short**.

 Below you can find simple and limited trading methods that come with Gekko.
-These strategies come with Gekko, for any serious usage we recommend you [write your own](trading_bot/creating_a_trading_method.md).
+These strategies come with Gekko and serve as examples, for any serious usage we recommend you [write your own](./creating_a_trading_method.md).

-Gekko currently comes with:
+Gekko currently comes with the following example strategies:

  - [DEMA](#DEMA)
  - [MACD](#MACD)